 Every year, we rotate the GovWifi server certificate.
-Some years, we’ll also need to replace the intermediate or root certificates.
+Occasionally, we’ll also need to replace the intermediate or root certificates.
 This is an industry standard procedure that keeps the authentication process secure.

-We’ll give you at least a month’s notice about certificate rotations.
-The next one is scheduled for 5 July 2021.
+We’ll give you at least one month’s notice about certificate rotations.
+The next one is scheduled for 31 May 2023.

-The GovWifi team handles the certificate rotation on the RADIUS servers, but your organisation may need to do a couple of things to make sure your users can connect to GovWifi after the rotation.
+The GovWifi team carries out the certificate rotation on the RADIUS servers, but your organisation may need to do some work to make sure your users can connect to GovWifi after the rotation.

 You do not need to do anything to your access points, wifi controllers or any other part of your wifi hardware.